OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/api-management/api-management-api-templates.md

             "headers": [
                 {
                     "name": "Ocp-Apim-Subscription-Key",
-                    "description": "Subscription key which provides access toothis API.
+                    "description": "Subscription key which provides access to this API.
 Found in your <a href='/developer'>Profile</a>.",
                     "value": "{subscription key}",
                     "typeName": "string",
                     "options": null,